Four Big Takeaways From the Twitter Agency Playbook

 2. Your Account Should Be Set Up for Success

 You won’t see the full impact of your marketing campaigns if your account isn’t fully set up for success.
-You want to have a strong profile that will represent you well, explain what you have to offer, and make getting in touch with you easy.
+You want to have a strong profile that will represent you well, explain what you have to offer, and make getting in touch with you easily.

 Official recommendations for creating a strong profile